In this article, I would like to share with all readers about my experience so far working as a freelance electronics engineer.

 As I have heard from other people, it is not worth opening a company unless you are making a profit of more than X amount of money per year (this amount will vary depending on the country).

-However, there is a special point we should take into account when considering if becoming self-employed or opening a company.
+However for freelance electronics, there is a special point we should take into account when considering if becoming self-employed or opening a company.

 One key difference between being self-employed or opening a company, is that as a self-employed your personal assets are linked to your company assets.
 On the other hand, a company makes a distinction between what belongs to you as an individual and company assets.